replicatedhq/docs/docs/distributing-an-application/installing-with-swarm.md

 ]
 +++

 We distribute an installation script that can be used to install Replicated into a new or existing Swarm cluster.
-The cluster does not have to be created at this point, the Replicated install script can install the Docker Engine and provision a new swarm cluster.
+The cluster does not have to be created at this point, the Replicated install script can install Docker Engine and provision a new Swarm cluster.

 ### Basic install (recommended):